yyumna/climatechange_ai/ICLR2020_workshop.md

           </p>
         `
       ],
-      [wd(28, 16, 00), wd(28, 17,  00), "AI4Farms: Precision agriculture and remote sensing",
+      [wd(28, 15, 40), wd(28, 17,  00), "Machine Learning and Agriculture: Precision Ag, Remote Sensing, and the Soil Microbiome",
         `
-        Join us for short talks on exciting projects in precision agriculture, genomics and remote sensing from leading experts at Indigo Ag, Microsoft FarmBeats, Trace Genomics, and the International Center for Tropical Agriculture.
+        Agricultural practices are a major contributor to climate change.
+Large amounts of energy are consumed by chemical synthesis, irrigation, and farm machinery, while greenhouse gas emissions also arise from the decomposition of fertilizer and organic matter in soil.
+Join us for short talks on how machine learning can advance agricultural sustainability via precision agriculture, remote sensing, and the soil microbiome.

         <p>
         Speakers: